 I have Synology added as one of my devices in syncthing and it’s accessible to other devices.
 It’s also running Docker containers, youtube-dl and backing up docs from Google Drive.

 At the beginning I was worried that the maintenance of this setup would be time consuming and I wasn’t sure it’s worth the investment but in the end - it works.

 I get notifications from Synology if there are security updates and once a month hard drives are automatically checked.
 If you’re a privacy concious person and still using one of the cloud solutions without any sort of encryption, it’s definitely something to reconsider.

-In case you got any comments or questions - feel free to contact me at email.
+In case you have any comments or questions - feel free to contact me at email or Twitter.